Cranbrook Educational Community: Cranbrook Institute of Science

-The Cranbrook Institute of Science includes a permanent collection of scientific artifacts, as well as displays of annual temporary exhibits.
-It also features a planetarium and a powerful telescope through which visitors may peer on selected nights.
+The Cranbrook Institute of Science includes a permanent collection of exhibits from a variety of Disciplines including Earth, Space, and Life sciences.
+There are displays of temporary exhibits in museum's travelling hall that change every 3-9 months.
+It also features a planetarium and a powerful 20 inch telescope through which visitors may peer on selected nights.

 The museum grounds feature a life-sized statue of a Stegosaurus.

 From 1946 to 1970, the institute awarded the Mary Soper Pope Medal for notable achievement in plant sciences.

 Cranbrook House and Gardens

 Cranbrook House and Gardens are the centerpiece of the Cranbrook Educational Community campus.
-The 1908 English Arts and Crafts-style house was designed by Albert Kahn for Cranbrook founders George Booth and Ellen Scripps Booth.
+The 1908 English Arts and Crafts-style house was designed by Albert Kahn for Cranbrook founders George and Ellen Scripps Booth, and is roofed with Ludowici tile.
 Ten first-floor rooms can be seen on guided tours; the rooms contain tapestries, hand-carved woodworking, and English antiques in the Arts and Crafts style.
 The upper floors are used for the executive offices of the Cranbrook Educational Community.

 Originally designed by George Booth, the 40 acre gardens include a sunken garden, formal gardens, a bog garden, a herb garden, a wildflower garden, a Japanese garden, sculpture, fountains, specimen trees, and a lake.

 Leonard Bernstein recalled composing portions of his Symphony No. 2, The Age of Anxiety, on the Cranbrook House Steinway concert grand piano while residing there in April 1946.
 Bernstein had come to Detroit at the request of Zoltan Sepeshy to conduct the Detroit Symphony Orchestra at Music Hall.
 While visiting, he requested studio space where he could compose, and Sepeshy had the piano moved from Cranbrook House into St. Dunstan's Playhouse.

 The house and gardens are open to the public from May through October.